 The Origins Of 10 Popular Prohibition Cocktails

-Summer is the perfect time to kick back with a cocktail.
-But for some added class during outdoor happy hours, impress your friends with the history that lies behind what you choose to imbibe.
+For some added class during happy hours, impress your friends with the history that lies behind what you choose to imbibe.
 The great heyday for creative cocktails was Prohibition, the 13-year span (1920-1933) where the allure of outlaw liquor inspired waves of colorful concoctions that offered glamour and, above all, good taste.

 1. GIN RICKEY